awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Migrating.ExtMySQL.md

 #### Creating the IAM Service Role<a name="AuroraMySQL.Migrating.ExtMySQL.S3.Prereqs.CreateRole"></a>

 You can have the AWS Management Console create a role for you by choosing the **Create a New Role** option \(shown later in this topic\)\.
-If you select this option and specify a name for the new role, then Amazon RDS creates the IAM service role required for Amazon RDS to access your Amazon S3 bucket with the name that you supply\.
+If you select this option and specify a name for the new role, then Aurora creates the IAM service role required for Aurora to access your Amazon S3 bucket with the name that you supply\.

 As an alternative, you can manually create the role using the following procedure\.

-**To create an IAM role for Amazon RDS to access Amazon S3**
+**To create an IAM role for Aurora to access Amazon S3**

 1. Complete the steps in [Creating an IAM Policy to Access Amazon S3 Resources](AuroraMySQL.Integrating.Authorizing.IAM.S3CreatePolicy.md)\.